Skip to main content

 The entry point for small teams is approximately $4,000 to $8,000 per year covering the core ATS workflow: job postings, pipeline management, interview scheduling, and offer management.
 The upper end of the market: full enterprise deployments with advanced CRM, automation, and analytics: consistently lands between $60,000 and $140,000 annually.

-Lever Implementation Timeline: How Long to Go Live?
+Lever Implementation Timeline: The True Cost to Switch

 If you have a clean candidate database and no complex migrations, an "Accelerated Implementation" can be done in as little as 21 days.